JetFPV/Raceband-Scanner/README.md

 <a name="wiring"></a>
 ## Wiring

-I used the PCB Prototype 50x70 board for wiring.
+I used the PCB Prototype 50x70 board for wiring.<br>
 Use the schematic and pictures bellow to locate the component exactly the same if you intend to use the 3D Printed case, especially XT60, 2 x buttons, toggle switch and arduino nano

-Don't forget to set DC-DC Stepdown cenverter to 9V-10V using a small screwdriver and a multimeter.
+Don't forget to set DC-DC Stepdown cenverter to 9V-10V using a small screwdriver and a multimeter.<br>
 I noticed 12V is too much for the arduino (at least for a clone...).

 <a name="3dcase"></a>